-A headend facility is the location where signals are received and processed for distribution over a cable system.
-As of December 31, 2004, our cable systems were operated from 19 headend facilities.
+As of December 31, 2004, our cable systems were operated from 111 headend facilities.
 Fiber optics and advanced transmission technologies make it cost effective to consolidate our headend facilities, allowing us to realize operating efficiencies and resulting in lower fixed capital costs on a per home basis as we introduce new products and services.

-As part of our headend consolidation program, which was substantially completed in 2003, we deployed nearly 3,000 route miles of fiber optic cable, creating a large regional fiber network with the potential to provide advanced telecommunications services to over 90% of our estimated homes passed.
+As part of our headend consolidation program, which was substantially completed in 2003, we deployed nearly 6,000 route miles of fiber optic cable, creating a large regional fiber network with the potential to provide advanced telecommunications services to approximately 58% of our estimated homes passed.
 In 2005, we plan to add SONET technology to our regional fiber network in order to create full redundancy.
 SONET is a fiber-optic transmission system for high-speed digital traffic which uses a self-healing ring architecture to reroute traffic if a break in communications occurs.
 This regional network has excess fiber optic capacity to accommodate new and expanded products and services, such as our commercial data business.
 Its ability to reach more subscribers from a single headend also makes it more efficient, in terms of capital investment, to introduce new and advanced services.